 It is perhaps also worth mentioning that, like AA, the Buddhist approach places a great deal of emphasis on community or “fellowship” as an important part of maintaining sobriety.
 Buddhism believe that all beings are interdependant and thus has a profound understanding of the importance of the principle of “one alcoholic helping another alcoholic,” as an important part of recovery.

 Many looking for meditation and mindfulness to deal with the affliction of alcoholism turn to the Buddhist Recovery Network, which has been online since 2009.
 The website “supports the use of Buddhist teachings, traditions and practices to help people recover from the suffering caused by addictive behaviors.”
 The Buddhist Recovery Network specifically “promotes mindfulness and meditation” as a way of dealing with alcoholism and addiction.
-On its Resources Page it lists a total of sixteen published books that take a Buddhist approach to working the 12 Steps.
+It lists a total of sixteen published books that take a Buddhist approach to working the 12 Steps.

 On the Buddhist Recovery Network’s Meetings Page, it lists times and locations for meetings in half a dozen countries.
 In the United States there are roughly one hundred meetings, with thirty of them in California.
 Interestingly, at the Alano Club in Portland, Oregon, where a Beyond Belief agnostic AA meeting is held on Sunday mornings, there is also a Buddhist 12 Step Meditation meeting on Tuesday evenings.
 Indeed, many of these Buddhist recovery meetings involve the 12 Steps.

 A Buddhist approach to the 12 Steps can be an important part of achieving what Bill Wilson described as the “personality change sufficient to bring about recovery from alcoholism” in the Big Book, Alcoholics Anonymous.